prithvidiamond1/SIR-model-based-epidemiology-curve-generator-in-Matplotlib/README.md

 So enjoy and feel free to play around with my script!
 Also stay safe!
 (For anybody from the future, this was made during the Coronavirus Pandemic)

 (You looking for a license?
-Well there ain't any!)
+Well there wasn't any until a Reddit user told me to put one...
+So here it is MIT LICENSE, Enjoy!)